List of ambassadors and high commissioners of Malaysia

-The following is the list of Ambassadors and High Commissioners of Malaysia.
-High Commissioners represent member states of the Commonwealth of Nations and ambassadors represent other states.
+The following is the list of ambassadors and high commissioners of Malaysia.
+High commissioners represent member states of the Commonwealth of Nations and ambassadors represent other states.
 Note that some diplomats are accredited by, or to, more than one country.

 Current ambassadors of Malaysia

 Bold indicates the resident countries of the Malaysian diplomatic missions.

+1 Taiwan is listed as "Taiwan, China" by Malaysia due to diplomatic recognition of the One-China Policy.